kexiZeroing/kexiZeroing.github.io/src/blog/create-a-video-player.md

 - `start(index)`: The start time, in seconds, of a time range.
 - `end(index)`: The end time, in seconds, of a time range.

-Without any user interaction there is usually only one time range, but if you jump about in the media more than one time range can appear.
+Without any user interaction there is usually only one time range, but if you jump about in the media more than one time range can appear. *The time ranges are ordered by start time in ascending order.*

 ```js
 // represents two buffered time ranges: